cabinjs/parse-request/README.md

 ## How does it work

-This package exports a function that accepts two arguments `(req, userFields)`.
+This package exports a function that accepts an Object argument with options:

 * `req` (Object) - an HTTP request
 * `userFields` (Array) - defaults to `[ 'id', 'email', 'full_name', 'ip_address' ]`, list of fields to cherry-pick from the user object parsed out of `req.user`
 * `sanitizeFields` (Array) - defaults to the list of Strings provided under [Sensitive Field Names Automatically Masked](#sensitive-field-names-automatically-masked) below
+* `sanitizeHeaders` (Array) - defaults to the list of Strings provided under [Sensitive Header Names Automatically Masked](#sensitive-header-names-automatically-masked) below
+* `maskCreditCards` (Boolean) - defaults to `true`, and specifies whether or not credit card numbers are masked

 It automatically detects whether the request is from the Browser, Koa, or Express, and return a parsed object with these fields populated: